 Over time, interest is added to interest, and that interest is then reinvested.
 This means that your investment will continue to grow — and you will reap the benefits of an ever-growing investment in the vehicle of your choice.

 In essence, compound interest creates a snowball effect when the markets do well, allowing you to build up a nest egg that is far greater than the amount of money that you initially invested.

 Think of it this way: the earlier that you start saving, the sooner that the interest and/or dividend will be added to the principal amount of your investment.
-Then your investment can grow over time, with the benefit of each upswing in the market allowing you to maximize your investment.
+Then, your investment can grow over time, with the benefit of each upswing in the market allowing you to maximize your investment.
 Investing at a young age would also provide you with the luxury of time to find mentors or even experts like Andrew Defrancesco who you can rely on for sound advice.

 Investing at a young age also allows you to better weather any marketplace ups and downs.
 When you invest over the long-term, you can keep your money in the stock market if it crashes, knowing that it will bounce back over time — and that you may even end up in a better financial position compared to the people who had to remove their money from the marketplace.

 The benefits of investing early is easily shown in a number of charts around the internet that list how much you would need to save each year to save a certain amount by retirement age (65).

 The following chart from Investopedia assumes a 7% rate of return on investments.
 Note that if you start investing at age 30, you will need to invest just $7,234 per year to save $1,000,000 by age 65.
 However, if you wait until you are 45 to start investing, you will need to save more than triple that amount — $24,393 per year.
 That is the benefit of compound interest — and why investing early is so critical.

 There are many different ways for millennials to get started investing, and different options to choose from when it comes to types of investments.
 Learning about these types of can help you decide how to move forward with your plans to invest early.